alastairfraser/website/content/research/_index.md

 ## Works in progress

   * Financial Incentives or Persistent Habits?
 How Households Respond to Financial Rewards for Electricity Conservation.
   * Complements or Substitutes?
 The Importance of Mode Choice In International Trade.
-Working paper.
   * Trade-offs in investment carbon footprints.

 ***